Kmeakin/walrus-report/src/20-reference.md

 will never be asked to make good on our promise.

 This coercion behaviour can also be explained by appeal to mathematical logic.
-The *Curry-Howard correspondence*, in brief, states that a type signature is a proposition, and its implementation is a proof of the proposition.
-For example, the signature of the function `fn id(x: Int) -> Int {x}`{.rust} is equivalent to the natural deduction proposition $\forall x. x \in Int \to \exists y. y \in Int$, where $Int$ is the set of all signed 32-bit integers; the body of the function then gives a proof that it is indeed possible to produce an element of the $Int$ set given another (not necessarily distinct) element of $Int$ ^[Formulating rules to translate each Walrus expression to a connective of natural deduction would be an interesting challenge, but is not the aim of this project so no such attempt has been made].
-Similarly, the function `fn absurd(x:
+The *Curry-Howard correspondence*, in brief, states that types are equivalent to propositions in intuitionistic logic and values are equivalent to proofs.
+For example, the value `let x: (Int) -> Int = ...`{.rust} is equivalent to the proposition $Int \to Int$, where $Int$ is proposition representing "the Int type is inhabited"; giving a value for `x` then is equivalent to proving that
-Never) -> Int {x}`{.rust} generates the proposition $\forall x.x \in
+proposition: `(x) => x` corresponds to a proof using the implication introduction rule^[Formulating deduction rules to correspond to each kind of Walrus expression would be an interesting challenge, but is beyond the scope of this project].
+Similarly, the value `let absurd: (Never) -> Int = ...`{.rust}
-\emptyset \to \exists y. y \in Int$.
-The proposition $x \in \emptyset$ is a contradiction, and the *Principle of Explosion* states that any proposition can be proven from a contradiction.
+generates the proposition $\bot \to Int$.
+This is trivially true because the left hand side of the implication is false, and by the *principle of explosion*, any proposition can be proven starting from a contradiction.

 This behaviour also describes why such types are called "bottom types": in a type system with subtyping, a bottom type is a subtype of all other types